 IDGAF.
 I still want to believe

 When I first watched The X Files I was very young.
 It was the episode with the lights in the forest.
-It scared the shit out of me, I won’t lie.
+It scared the hell out of me, I won’t lie.
 But… I immediately wanted to believe.
 Over the years, I wasn’t what you would call a loyal fan – the show came on at odd hours; I had a curfew.
 These were the troubled times before Netflix and chill, guys, you have to understand.
 But I caught the occasional episode and was part of the Scully and Mulder “will they / won’t they” bandwagon.

 For those of you who missed this and are just now starting to get into the show… May the odds be ever in your favour.

-By the time I got back into the X Files I had achieved self-awareness and realised that I was, in fact, a geek.
+By the time I got back into the X Files I had achieved self-awareness and realised that I was, in fact, a nerd.
 So, naturally – I binged.
 Yes, even through the horrible seasons.
 You see, The X Files is one of those shows.
 We know it really, actually, wasn’t the best thing on TV.
 We know it didn’t really hold together well as the seasons rolled on.
 We know that it doesn’t really make sense for Scully to have been so skeptical for so long…